 Ingesting eucalyptus oil may be toxic.
 Hence, check with a dermatologist before ingesting or using eucalyptus oil.

 The oil extracted from the leaves of the eucalyptus plant is used for several purposes.
 The potential skin benefits of eucalyptus oil could be attributed to its antibacterial, antiseptic, and anti-inflammatory properties.
 However, more research is warranted to further understand the skin benefits of the oil.
 Make sure you consult a dermatologist before using the oil on your skin.
 Also ensure you perform a patch test prior to application.

 Does eucalyptus oil help make skin clear?

 There is no direct evidence to conclude whether eucalyptus oil can make skin clear.
-It may only combat the bacteria on the skin that cause acne.
+It may only combat the bacteria on the skin and offer acne treatment.